Flipped Classroom for German Learners

 Collaboration in German Classes

 When students are introduced to new concepts in the comfort of their home, they make associations to their personal environment.
+To be efficient in their learning process, the kids have to trust their resources and to be able recognise that they will have fun using them.
 In this way, they can spend exactly as much time as they need to grasp the content.
 Though teachers assign modules and guide the rhythm of the group, students can decide how much time they want to spend delving into each module through our game functions.
 Learners who may need a bit of extra repetition can view the content as much as they want; the fear of leaving a student behind or boring expedient learners never arises.

 Gamification at its best: Learn German online through play.